Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 ## Copyright

-All trademarks are the property of their respective owners, trademark fair use doctrines apply.
 Except as noted, all titles, related characters and elements are trademarks of and copyright their respective owners.

 8 beat Story♪™& ©Chronus V Inc. and GMO Connect Inc.